 Emergency Caller Location Information

 The LAS system turns that data into information about your handset's likely location.
-Authorised Emergency Service Providers (New Zealand Police, New Zealand Fire Service, St John and Wellington Free Ambulance) are allowed to use this location information to help them verify where you are calling from, so they can respond to the emergency as quickly as possible.
+Authorised Emergency Service Providers (New Zealand Police, Fire and Emergency New Zealand, St John and Wellington Free Ambulance) are allowed to use this location information to help them verify where you are calling from, so they can respond to the emergency as quickly as possible.

 The provision of this information is authorised by the Privacy Commissioner, via an Amendment to the Telecommunications Information Privacy Code 200[PDF 126KB].